Cancer-associated weight loss

 difficult.

 Chemotherapy may cause temporary nausea, decreasing the pet's appetite.
-Surgery on the pet's mouth may
+Surgery on the pet's mouth may take

-must be applied to continue adequate nutritional support.
+applied to continue adequate nutritional support.

 Voluntary intake